Master of Architecture Admissions Requirements

 1. In order to be considered for admission to the school, all applicants must have fulfilled a minimum of 45 credit hours of general studies in the arts, humanities and/or science at their home institution.

 2. All applicants must have, at the time of first registration, an undergraduate degree from an accredited college or university.
-Applicants are required to take the Aptitude Test of the Graduate Record Examination.
+Applicants are required to take the Graduate Record Examination (GRE).
 Information may be obtained from the Graduate Record Examination, Educational Testing Service, Box 955, Princeton, NJ 08540 (Web site: www.gre.org/atglance.html).

 3. Applicants who have no prior background in architecture must complete a course in architectural graphic presentation (this could be one term of architectural studio or a studio in the visual arts such as drawing, painting, or sculpture) as a prerequisite for the Core Studio Sequence, before first registering in the M.Arch Program.

-4. To fulfill the prerequisite for the History/Theory Course Sequence, all applicants must have completed a 3-point survey course in architectural history dealing with any of the following periods: classical to Renaissance, Renaissance to modern, or modern.
+4. To fulfill the prerequisite for the History/Theory Course Sequence, all applicants must have completed a 3-point survey course in architectural history at an accredited college or university dealing with any of the following periods: classical to Renaissance, Renaissance to modern, or modern.

-5. To fulfill the prerequisites for the Building Technologies Course Sequence, all applicants must have completed a 3-point course in general physics or two 3-point calculus courses.
+5. To fulfill the prerequisites for the Building Technologies Course Sequence, all applicants must have completed a 3-point course in general physics or two 3-point calculus courses at an accredited college or university.

 In addition, a reading knowledge of a modern foreign language is suggested.